 - Mobile 1:1 audio calling on mobile devices & video on Android and iOS devices

 - Full Integration with an existing PSTN network

 So, on a high level, what we observed is a standard set of technologies that are leveraged for online meetings experiences in Skype for Business and also Teams.
-However, in Microsoft Teams the experience focuses more on integrating meetings into the conversation and content sharing that make it the central hub for teamwork.
-Meetings in Skype for Business also enable a broader set of scenarios including dial-in audio conferencing services, options for external guest admission, large broadcasts and video conferencing room systems on-premises and on the cloud.
+However, in Microsoft Teams, the overall experience focuses more on integrating meetings into the conversation and content sharing that make it the central hub for teamwork.
+Meetings in Skype for Business also enable a broader set of scenarios including dial-in audio conferencing services, options for external guest admission, large broadcasts and video conferencing room systems on-premises and in the cloud.